 PIHA BEACH / SURF / SWIM / WALK / LION ROCK / THE GAP

-Te Wahi Ora Women’s Retreat is located on the Piha beachfront and therefore it’s a very short walk before your toes are in the sand.
-If you are interested are something a bit longer there are walks with stunning coastal views up onto the headlands at either end of the beach or else you can climb up to the carved Pou on Lion Rock depicting Ngati Tangiaro Taua who loved to sit up there.
-Piha is a surf destination and swimming can be great fun ‘between the flags’ or at mid-low tide you could walk round the South Piha rocks and float in the pool that forms at ‘The Gap’.
-Piha is on the west coast and the sun sets over the Tasman sea.
+Te Wahi Ora Women’s Retreat is located on the Piha beachfront and only a couple of strides from our front door before your toes are in the sand.
+If you are interested in something a bit longer there are walks with stunning coastal views up onto the headlands at either end of the beach.
+Piha is a surf destination and swimming can be great fun ‘between the flags’.
+At mid-low tide you could also walk round the South Piha rocks and float in the pool that forms at ‘The Gap’.
+Piha is known for it’s sunsets over the Tasman sea.
 Walking Piha Beach at sunset is a magical experience.
-Grabbing some hand-cut hot chips with panko-crumbed fish from Adey’s Place and having a picnic on the dunes is an institution.
+And for a true local ritual: grab hand-cut hot chips and panko-crumbed fish from Adey’s Place, then picnic on the dunes.
+It’s a Piha institution.

 ART GALLERY / WEST COAST ART GALLERY / PIHA